Department of Teaching & Learning

 Ed.D., Texas A&M University at Commerce 6401 Airline RdSuite 301Dallas, 75205214-768-4931Send an email

 Nancy Vincent Montgomery began teaching in the Annette Caldwell Simmons School of Education and Human Development in January of 2008.
-She serves as a clinical assistant professor, teaching English as a Second Language (ESL) methods courses.
+She serves as a clinical professor, teaching English as a Second Language (ESL) methods courses.

 Her career in education has included teaching in Illinois, Texas, and Jakarta, Indonesia and serving as an administrator in the areas of reading and curriculum.
 Before coming to Southern Methodist University she served as program coordinator of ESL special projects at Region 10 Education Service Center.

 Dr. Montgomery's research interests include assessment and the English language learner, literacy and the refugee child, Dyslexia and the English language learner, and Adult ESL Literacy.

 Dr. Montgomery's degrees include a Bachelor of Science from Southern Illinois University, Carbondale, Illinois, a Masters in Public School Administration from University of North Texas, a Masters in Elementary Education from Texas A&M, Commerce, Texas, and a doctorate in Curriculum and Instruction from Texas A&M, Commerce, Texas.

 She has been honored at Southern Illinois University, Carbondale, Illinois with the Nancy Vincent Montgomery Education Scholarship Endowment that awards scholarships to future teachers in Illinois.